LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 # Lesson 7 - Authentication

-We can continue implementing another essential thing for our client and it is authentication and routes handling.
+We can continue implementing another essential thing for our client and it is authentication and route handling.
 Our goals for this lesson are:

-- Page that registered user will be redirected to
+- Page that the registered user will be redirected to
 - Save the token to localStorage
 - Allow user to log out
 - Protect routes that only authenticated or guest users can see